 Statement of Problem

 Children with complex chronic conditions like congenital heart diseases, congenital anomalies, cystic fibrosis, and cancer represent about 7% of all children, but are responsible for 40% of all pediatric costs.
 These children and their families often navigate multiple health care providers and are consistently at high-risk for emergency department visits and hospitalizations.
-Many families have very limited options for healthcare providers, and for some, the nation’s children’s hospitals are their sole source providers.
-As the nation embraces healthcare reform, delivering higher quality of care coordination and improving the quality of life for families of children with complex chronic conditions will be a paramount goal.
-Health insurance reform will also introduce potential challenges for families, many of whom were already facing steep out-of-pocket costs for care and limited and timely access to appropriate providers.
+Many families have very limited options for health care providers and, for some, the nation’s children’s hospitals are the only place their children can receive specialty care.
+As health care reform policy debates continue in our country, delivering higher-quality care coordination and improving the quality of life for families of children with complex chronic conditions will be a paramount goal.
+We must also be attentive to the fact that health insurance reform could introduce potential challenges for families, many of whom are already facing steep out-of-pocket costs for care and limited and timely access to appropriate providers.